ShyLU node: On-node Scalable Solvers and Preconditioners Recent Progresses and Current Performance: Tacho

 For this experiment, we used the same meshes that were also used for the performance studies of Albany in~\cite{mali}.
 This performance benchmark runs for eight nonlinear solve steps and requires one numerical factorization for solving one linear system at each nonlinear step.
 We considered GMRES to have converged when the relative residual norm was reduced by six orders of magnitude and GMRES iteration was restarted after every 200 iterations (GMRES converged before the restart).
 To improve the performance of local solve, Tacho reordered the local subdomain matrix using METIS before the factorization.
 Since we need to recompute the numerical factorization at each step of the simulation, we used the variant 1 of SpTRSV with Tacho.

 We compare the numerical setup and GMRES iteration time for Albany built for CPUs and GPUs on the Perlmutter Supercomputer at National Energy Research Scientific Computing (NERSC) Center.
 Each GPU node of Perlmutter has 64-core AMD EPYC 7763 (Milan) CPU and 4 NVIDIA A100 GPUs.
 The code was compiled using Cray's compiler wrapper with Cray LibSci version 23.2, CUDA version 11.7 and Cray MPICH version 8.1.
-The GPU-aware MPI was not available on Perlmutter, and hence, all the MPI communications were performed through the CPU.
-We configured Trilinos such that all the local dense and sparse matrix operations are performed using CUBLAS and CuSparse, respectively.
+The GPU-aware MPI was not available on Perlmutter, and hence, all the MPI communications were performed through the CPU.\footnote{On other machines such as the Frontier supercomputer at the Oak Ridge Leadership Computing Facility, a significant GPU performance gain has been reported using GPU-aware MPI.} We configured Trilinos such that all the local dense and sparse matrix operations are performed using CUBLAS and CuSparse, respectively.

 The complexity of the local sparse direct solver scales more than linearly (e.g., $\mathcal{O}(n_i^6)$ computational and $\mathcal{O}(n_i^2)$ storage complexities for the local structured 3D problem of dimension $n_i^3$, using a nested dissection ordering).
 As a result, for our CPU runs, FROSch obtained the best performance running one MPI per CPU core~\cite{Yamazaki:2023} (assuming that the coarse-space problem keeps the iteration counts constant with an increasing number of subdomains and that the coarse-problem solve or the MPI communication does not become significant in the total solver time).
 For our GPU runs to have the same number of subdomains as our CPU runs, we used the NVIDIA's Multi-Process Service (MPS) to launch multiple MPI processes on each A100 GPU (up to 16 MPI processes on each GPU).